 What Is a Relapse Prevention Program

-A relapse prevention program teaches someone with a substance use disorder self-regulation and coping skills.
-These skills will help them identify the early signs of a relapse and assist in better understanding their own thinking.
-Addiction triggers and different emotional states, and the impact a mindset has on whether a person relapses or maintains sobriety.
+A relapse prevention program teaches self-regulation and coping skills to someone with a substance use disorder to help them in avoiding relapse.
+These skills will help them identify the early signs of a relapse and better understand their thinking.
+Addiction triggers different emotional states and the impact a mindset has on whether a person relapses or maintains sobriety.

-Preventing relapse after finishing detox can be accomplished with professional relapse prevention, like the aftercare program at Greater Boston Addiction Centers.
-It is designed to positively alter your behavior, change your patterns of thought, and proactively anticipate the environments, situations, and situations individuals associated with your addiction.
+Preventing relapse after finishing detox can be accomplished with professional relapse prevention, like the aftercare program at Greater Boston Addiction Centers, which includes relapse prevention therapy programs in Needham, MA.
+It is designed to positively alter your behavior, change your thought patterns, and proactively anticipate the environments, situations, and individuals associated with your addiction.

 - Learn essential coping skills